softcover/softcover_book/chapters/getting_started.md

 <!-- footnotes  -->

-[^undefined_xref]: This is what an undefined cross-reference looks like.
-It will be filled in as soon as the corresponding section is properly defined and labeled.

 [^poly_pronunciation]: \PolyTeXnic\ is pronounced exactly like the English word [*polytechnic*](http://www.thefreedictionary.com/polytechnic).
 The core input-to-output conversion is still handled by the \texttt{polytexnic} gem.